panda-lang/panda/README.md

-   +----/src                 All sources of Panda +----pom.xml              The main maven build script for Panda module +--panda-framework/          Panda Framework module +---------/src            All sources of Panda Framework +---------pom.xml         The main maven build script for Panda Framework module +--pom.xml                   The main maven build script
+   +----/src                 All sources of Panda +----pom.xml              The main maven build script for Panda module +--panda-framework/          Panda Framework module +----/src                 All sources of Panda Framework +----pom.xml              The main maven build script for Panda Framework module +--pom.xml                   The main maven build script
 ```